Investors undeterred by Middle East and North Africa crises

 Egypt, while benefiting from Gulf aid and described by some commentators as "too big to fail", is causing more anguish.

-Ghadir Leil-Cooper, head of emerging equities at Baring Asset Management, holds only one Egyptian stock: CIB.
+Ghadir Leil-Cooper, head of emerging equities at Baring Asset Management, holds only one Egyptian stock: Commercial International Bank (COMI.CA).
 She went underweight long before the ousting of Mursi.

 "We are still underweight.
 Egypt could go either way.
 There is still violence on the streets."